 In these equations,

 and

-The meaning of $V_{12}$, $V_{1'2'}$, $W(0)$, $W_c$, $W^-$, $W_a$ and $W_b$ can be found in \cite{Blaizot:2017ypk}.
+The meaning of $V_{12}$, $V_{1'2'}$, $W(0)$, $W_c$, $W^-$, $W_a$ and $W_b$ can be found in \cite{Blaizot:2017ypk} and is reviewed in Appendix \ref{sec:pjp}.
 These functions scale like $\frac{1}{N_c}$ in the large $N_c$ counting because they are proportional to $g^2$.
-The following remarks are important: \begin{itemize} \item The origin of $V_{12}$, $V_{1'2'}$, $W(0)$ and $W_c$ are gluons that do not connect different branches of the Schwinger-Keldysh contour. \item $W_a$ and $W(0)$ represent the effect of gluons that do not connect the quark with the antiquark. \end{itemize} Using these remarks, we comment on the compatibility of the results of \cite{Blaizot:2017ypk} with the static limit large $N_{c}$ conclusions of this manuscript. \begin{itemize} \item The singlet to singlet transition is not suppressed by large $N_{c}$ effects and gets no contributions from terms connecting the two branches of the Schwinger-Keldysh contour. \item The singlet to octet transition is not suppressed while the octet to singlet is of order $\frac{1}{N_{c}^{2}}$. \item The octet to octet transition is not suppressed by large $N_{c}$ effects.
-However, we can see that the only terms that contribute to $\mathcal{L}^{oo}$ at leading order in $N_{c}$ are those who do not correlate the heavy quark and the antiquark. \end{itemize} With this, we finished the comparison with \cite{Blaizot:2017ypk}, we note that we would have arrived at the same conclusions if we would have compared with \cite{Blaizot:2018oev}.
+The following remarks are important: \begin{itemize} \item $V_{12}$, $V_{1'2'}$, $W(0)$ and $W_c$ represent the effects of gluons that do not connect different branches of the Schwinger-Keldysh contour. \item $W_a$ and $W(0)$ represent the effect of gluons that do not connect the quark with the antiquark. \end{itemize} Using these remarks, we comment on the compatibility of the results of \cite{Blaizot:2017ypk} with the static limit, large $N_{c}$ conclusions of this manuscript. \begin{itemize} \item The singlet to singlet transition is not suppressed by large $N_{c}$ effects and gets no contributions from terms connecting the two branches of the Schwinger-Keldysh contour. \item The singlet to octet transition is not suppressed while the octet to singlet is of order $\frac{1}{N_{c}^{2}}$. \item The octet to octet transition is not suppressed by large $N_{c}$ effects.
+However, we can see that the only terms that contribute to $\mathcal{L}^{oo}$ at leading order in $N_{c}$ are those that do not correlate the heavy quark and the antiquark. \end{itemize} With this, we have finished the comparison with \cite{Blaizot:2017ypk}, we note that we would have arrived at the same conclusions if we would have compared with \cite{Blaizot:2018oev}.